 Our Exhibition and Showrooms are open by appointment, but normally only within

-Tuesdays to Fridays 10am to 4pm and 1st and 3rd Saturday mornings 10am - 1pm.
+Tuesdays to Fridays 10am to 4pm and occassional Saturday mornings.
+So e-mail

-So e-mail or call us in advance to arrange. (please do NOT bring items to
+or call us in advance to arrange. (please do NOT bring items to us without

-us without first contacting us about them and sending one picture by e-mail)
+first contacting us about them and sending one picture by e-mail) There is

-There is a charge of £2.50 per adult and £1 per child (school
+a charge of £2.50 per adult and £1 per child (school age) for

 "The weather plays such an important part in all our lives and the barometer has always been the most important means of predicting the changes which could affect us, whether we are farmers, fishermen or merely hoping for a fine weekend!
 I had the pleasure along with Peter Negretti and Edwin Banfield, of attending the opening of Barometer World's first exhibition in 1995